 Facing a serious financial situation can be stressful.
 Knowing where to turn when times are tough can make all the difference.
 If you are considering filing for bankruptcy, our firm is ready to provide compassionate, knowledgeable, and quality legal services to help you through the process.
 While not every financial situation calls for bankruptcy, it is important to discuss this legal matter with a professional.
-For decades, the team at The Lauterbach Law Firm has been a legal resource to clients facing bankruptcy in Rockland County, Westchester County, and throughout the Lower Hudson Valley.
-To discuss your legal matter with an experienced bankruptcy attorney, contact The Lauterbach Law Firm.
+For decades, the Rockland County bankruptcy attorneys here at The Lauterbach Law Firm have been a legal resource to clients facing bankruptcy in Rockland County, Westchester County, and throughout the Lower Hudson Valley.
+To discuss your legal matter with The Lauterbach Law Firm, simply contact us today.

 If you are an individual or a couple facing a serious financial situation, you may want to know about your bankruptcy options.
 Before filing for bankruptcy, there are options to help you avoid taking that step, including a loan modification.
 If bankruptcy is the logical next step, knowing which one is right for you is important.
 There are two types of bankruptcy provided by the court; Chapter 7 & Chapter 13.